michellelclement/magnetic-eyes/README.md

 All other code passed with no errors.

+**JSHint**

+All JS code has been run through JS hint to check for errors.
+Whilst there were no errors with my code, two errors were appearing in the checker:

+Undefined variable: $ : According to a Tutor, the reason for this error is that JSHint isn’t designed to pick up a jQuery syntax

+Undefined variable: Stripe : This is a value being pulled in from the settings which I am advised cannot be checked by JSHint.

 **PEP8 Compliant Testing**

 Each and every .py file has been check over to make sure it complies with PEP8 formatting rules, both manually in the Gitpod window, as well as running the code through POP8online.com.